 The second step is the integrated management of Maluan Bay, including a series of projects such as the opening and reconstruction of the causeway, construction of shore protection works, construction of a wetland park, rehabilitation of the water area and the development of the land inside the inner bay and infrastructure development.
-With the accomplishment of these projects, the bay will have an additional 14 km of coastline; 30 million m3 of tidal capacity and more than 3 km2 of sea area.

-Xiamen Municipality has instituted a mechanism to monitor both control sites and areas where red tide is known to occur.
+With the accomplishment of these projects, the Xiamen Municipality has instituted a mechanism to monitor both control sites and areas where red tide is known to occur.
 Xiamen became the first city in China to release forecasting and early warning information about red tide incidents through the news and media bureaus.